 If your soil is sandy, or if it has too much clay, the best way to change it is with a consistent program of adding organic matter.
 The most efficient and easiest way to do this is by planting a cover crop.
 You can do this in the spring or in the fall.
 Seed is readily available and fairly inexpensive, and all you have to do is incorporate the crop into the soil at the appropriate time.
 You’ll add precious organic matter that holds water more efficiently and adds nutrients back into soil to be used later by your vegetables or ornamentals.
 USU soils specialist, Grant Cardon, will be in studio for the first half hour to instruct us in how to do this.

-On the show this week, I feature the new collaboration from Stephanie Bettman and Luke Halpin, as well as the latest from the talented instrumentalist Jamie Bartschi.
-I’ll also play songs from new discs by Sharon Goldman, The Pines, and Honor Finnegan, among other talented artists.
+On the show this week, I feature the newest release from the Irish singer Mary Black, and the traditional music release from Katie Hoffman.
+I’ll also play songs from new albums by February Sky, the Green Children, and Cathy Fink and Marcy Marxer, among other talented artists.
 Tune in and listen this Saturday at 8pm to Fresh Folk on Utah Public Radio.